peterfuerholzhsrch/PortMatrixServer/README.md

 ## File Overview

 Following files are needed for the Heroku deployment only:

-* .env
+* `.env`
-* deployApp.sh
+* `deployApp.sh`
-Unfortunately the settings within .env do not work in the cloud.
-(When using 'heroku local web' is OK.)
+Unfortunately the settings within `.env` did not work in the cloud in my case.
+(When using `heroku local web` ìt is OK.)
 So I configured these settings via Heroku's dashboard (Settings, Config Variables).

-/data
+## Directory `/data`
-This project uses NeDB as database.
+This project uses NeDB as database engine.
 Since the database was not the main issue we sticked to this simple solution.
-A change to MongoDB should be possible with ease.
+A change to MongoDB is easily possible.